Skip to main content

 Session Title: Fireside Chat: The Political Landscape and How Redistricting Could Shift the Balance of Power

-Jill Holtzman Vogel founded the firm in 2001.
+Jill Holtzman Vogel founded Holtzman Vogel in 2001, a national law firm with offices in Washington DC, VA, FL, NY, AZ, TN, and UT.
 In addition to managing the firm, Jill specializes in ethics, campaign finance law, and tax-exempt organizations.
 Jill has spent her career counseling party committees, Presidential, Congressional and state candidates as well as donors, lobbyists, corporations and non-profits on complex regulatory and ethics rules.
-She is consistently recognized nationally as a top lawyer in her field, and she speaks frequently on issues involving corporations, non-profits, ethics and lobbying rules.
+She is consistently recognized nationally as a top lawyer in her field, including by Chambers USA, and she speaks frequently on issues involving corporations, non-profits, ethics and lobbying rules.

-Jill previously held the position of Chief Counsel of the Republican National Committee, where she led the national party’s legal effort during the 2004 Presidential election, which included the party’s independent expenditure programs as well as legal efforts in all 50 states.
-Jill has also served as Deputy Counsel at the Department of Energy, working with the White House, the Energy Secretary, and other Federal Agencies to implement Energy initiatives.
-She also oversaw a comprehensive review of energy regulations.
-Jill also previously held the position of Deputy Counsel at the Republican National Committee, where she handled state and federal election law and party rules matters.
-Following the 2000 election, Jill represented the Bush-Cheney campaign as counsel in West Palm Beach and Osceola County during the Florida Presidential Recount.
-Jill served as staff counsel for the 1996 Republican National Convention in San Diego, California.
+Prior to starting the law firm, Jill held the position of Chief Counsel of the Republican National Committee, where she led the national party’s legal effort during the 2004 Presidential election; served as Deputy Counsel at the Department of Energy, working with the White House, the Energy Secretary, and other Federal Agencies to implement Energy initiatives; ad held the position of Deputy Counsel at the Republican National Committee, where she handled state and federal election law and party rules matters.
+Following the 2000 election, Jill represented the Bush-Cheney campaign as counsel in West Palm Beach and Osceola County during the Florida Presidential Recount, and served as staff counsel for the 1996 Republican National Convention in San Diego, California.

 In 2007, Jill was elected to the Senate of Virginia, where she represented the 27th Senate district for 16 years.